iamkanishka/Typescript-Concepts/Readme.md

 54. Introduction to Decorators, Create a First Class Decorator in the Typescript.
 55. Creating Decorators with Decorator  Factories in the Typescript.
 56. Creating a Simple angular Component Decotaor in the Typescipt.
+57. Adding Multiple decorators in teh Typescript.
+Check Which Decorator will execute First.